evangelos-gkavogiannis-awx/awx-embedded-components/README.md

 ### Access the KYC
 1. Open a browser and go to `http://localhost:3000`
+2. Click on the `Create a Connected Account & Launch KYC`
-2. Enter email and ISO2 country code and click Create Account: This will call Airwallec /accounts/create, it will create a connected account and trigger the KYC emdedded component
+3. Enter `email` and `ISO2 country code` and click Create Account: This will call Airwallex `/accounts/create`, it will create a connected account and trigger the KYC emdedded component

 ### Access the Beneficiary component
-Update the App.js and the WelcomePage.hs with `/bene-form`
+1. Open a browser and go to `http://localhost:3000`
+2. Click on the `Beneficiary Embedded Component`

+### Access the Beneficiary component
+1. Open a browser and go to `http://localhost:3000`
+2. Click on the `Transfer Embedded Component`